odilitime/nodepomf/README.md

 # NodePomf
 NodeJS rewrite of [nokonoko/Pomf](https://github.com/nokonoko/Pomf/).

+## Odilitime updates
+Maxpowa, the original dev, hasn't update in a while.

+Changelog:
+- updated docker image to use node 12 (instead of 4.x)
+- use pug instead of jade (less security vulns)
+- update package.json to newer safer versions
+- clean up javascript/views to work with less configuration
+- update contact/source links

 # Install
 For the purposes of this guide, we won't cover setting up Nginx, Node, or NPM.
 So we'll just assume you already have them all running well.